mohamedbana/antha/cmd/anthadoc/anthadoc.md

     anthadoc -src fmt           # fmt package interface in Go source form anthadoc -src fmt Printf    # implementation of fmt.Printf

-In command-line mode, the -q flag enables search queries against a godoc running as a webserver.
+In command-line mode, the -q flag enables search queries against a anthadoc running as a webserver.
 If no explicit server address is specified with the -server flag, anthadoc first tries localhost:6060 and then http://golang.org.